pairwise-alignment/pa-bench/README.md

       - CGCTGGCTCGCCTGCCACGTAACTCCGTATAGTCTCACCAACTGTCAGTT
     - - AACCAGGGTACACCGACTAATCCACGCACAAGTTGGGGTC
       - ACAGGTACACCACTATCACGACAAGTTGGGTC
-  # Path to a single .seq file.
+  # Path to a single .seq file, relative to `evals/data`
   - !File path/to/sequences.seq
-  # Recursively finds all non-hidden .seq files in a directory.
+  # Recursively finds all non-hidden .seq files in a directory, relative to `evals/data`
   - !Directory path/to/directory
-  # Download and extract a zip file containing .seq files.
+  # Download and extract a zip file containing .seq files to `evals/data/download/{dir}`
   - !Download
     url: https://github.com/pairwise-alignment/pa-bench/releases/download/datasets/chm13.v1.1-ont-ul.500kbps.zip
     dir: human/chm13/
-  # Generated data
+  # Generated data in `evals/data/generated/`
   - !Generated # Seed for the RNG.
     seed: 31415
     # The approximate total length of the input sequences.